Sparksbox

 Most companies complied the same way too.
 Added a line of text.

 A cannabis dispensary that uses AI for customer profiling?
 Their disclosure reads: "This site uses AI-powered recommendations."
-The AI model they're using was trained on Instagram engagement data.
+The AI model they're using was trained on general retail engagement data.

 They've never validated it against actual cannabis compliance rules.
-The model occasionally recommends products to customers under the age threshold, and they have no liability chain because the vendor's contract says "client responsible for output accuracy.
+The model occasionally recommends products before the age gate or location rule is confirmed, and they have no liability chain because the vendor's contract says "client responsible for output accuracy.

 A healthcare platform using AI for patient triage?
 Checkbox.
 The model was trained on 2024 data.
 It hallucinates diagnoses.
 The vendor's terms say the hospital is liable for medical decisions, even though the hospital didn't build the model and has no access to its training data.